About the author

 Employee quits

-You have three days to pay employees in California after they quit.
+You have three days to pay employees in California after they quit, or you must pay them immediately if they gave at least three days’ notice.

 Employee terminated